 ActiveMQ excels at complex enterprise integrations and is JMS based, also integrating with a wide variety of systems through its extensive native protocol support and allowing additional integrations through Camel when necessary.
 ActiveMQ works well in single broker scenarios but also supports a wide variety of more complex architectures as needed.

 Regardless of which open source message-oriented middleware you choose, OpenLogic can deliver the training, guidance, and support your team needs.
+Learn about OpenLogic's ActiveMQ support and beyond.

 GET GUIDANCE AND SUPPORT GET ON-DEMAND TRAINING